Conditions We Treat

 One of the most important things to understand about arthritis is that structural changes on an X-ray do not necessarily predict your pain levels.
 Research consistently shows a poor correlation between the degree of joint degeneration seen on imaging and the severity of symptoms.
 Many people with significant cartilage loss have very little pain, while others with mild changes can be quite symptomatic.
 This means there is real potential to improve how you feel, regardless of what an X-ray shows.

 The evidence for conservative management of osteoarthritis is strong.
-A 2022 Cochrane review found that manual therapy combined with exercise provides clinically meaningful improvements in pain and function for hip and knee osteoarthritis.
-Every major clinical practice guideline, including those from NICE and the American College of Rheumatology, recommends exercise and manual therapy as first-line treatment, ahead of medication or surgery.
+Cochrane reviews confirm that exercise is the most effective conservative approach for hip and knee osteoarthritis, and every major clinical practice guideline, including those from NICE and the American College of Rheumatology, recommends it as a core first-line treatment.
+Both NICE and the ACR also support exercise combined with manual therapy, helping to reduce pain and improve joint mobility.

 Our approach focuses on maintaining joint mobility through gentle mobilisation techniques, reducing muscle tightness and guarding around the affected joints and building strength through a progressive exercise programme.
 We tailor treatment to the severity of your condition and your individual goals, whether that's staying active in sport or simply moving through your day with less pain.